Joseph Anthony Kelly

 Joseph Anthony Kelly (born 1958) is an English photojournalist, editor and public theologian.
 He is the editor and publisher of The Official Catholic Directory of England & Wales and managing editor of The Edit Partnership Ltd.

 Kelly was born in Perivale, Middlesex on 10 August 1958.
 He lived in Tadley, Hampshire and Tilehurst, Reading and attended Presentation College, Reading, and later as a mature student read English at Ruskin College, Oxford and gained a Postgraduate Masters in Religions and Theology at Manchester University.

 Kelly trained as a photographer and worked in a number of south of England studios, before moving to London to work as a freelance photojournalist for the national press.
 He was awarded The Irish Post Photojournalism Award in 1982.

 He moved to north Wales in 1987 to become editor of Country Quest, the magazine for Wales, before moving on to edit New Lines, the Welsh Arts Council literary review, and then worked as deputy editor on the Wrexham Leader, editor of the Deeside Midweek Leader and was music editor on the North Wales Evening Leader.

-In 1994 he moved to The Catholic Universe national weekly newspaper as deputy editor, then edited Catholic Life magazine for twelve months, before returning as editor of The Catholic Universe – a position he held for 26 years until the company went into liquidation on 29 June 2021.
+In 1994 he moved to The Catholic Universe national weekly newspaper as deputy editor, then edited Catholic Life magazine for twelve months, before returning as editor of The Catholic Universe – a position he held for 26 years until the company went into liquidation on 29 June 2021, following the UK government's decision to close all Catholic churches – and effectively the company's distribution network – due to the COVID-19 pandemic.
 Kelly was the longest serving editor in the paper's 160-year history.